Skip to main content

 1. get_wallets (Base MCP) → baseAccount.address.

-2. login_start (Virtuals) with that address → SIWE message.
+2. POST login_start with walletAddress → SIWE message.

 3. sign (Base MCP) with type: "personal_sign", data: { message } → approval URL.